jhudsl/Documentation_and_Usability/03-lessons_from_user_designers.Rmd

 _Example contact methods_:
 - Have a link to a form for users to submit.
-- Direct users to file a GitHub issue.
+- Direct users to file a [GitHub issue](https://docs.github.com/en/github/managing-your-work-on-github/about-issues).
 - Have a separate email inbox that you have a notification set up for.
-- Have a Slack channel that you direct users to.
+- Have a [Slack channel](https://slack.com/) that you direct users to.

+Whatever method of contact you provide your users, just make sure its something that works for you and your team to respond to!

 Now that we've discussed some major principles about users and design, let's dive in to talking about how documentation can help!